smped/BiocAsia/README.md

 ## Abstract Submission

-The conference will also feature selected talks (15mins) and lightning talks (5mins).
+The conference will also feature selected talks (15mins) and lightning talks (5mins), as well as software demos (5mins).
 We invite you to submit your abstract via our google form.

 ## Workshops